amandate/salestax/README.md

 	* Item.java - Represents an item from the passed in text file.
 	* Receipt.java - Represents a complete receipt with all items, total sales tax, and total price.
+	* Exception.java - Handles throwing exceptions when the program receives input it's not supposed to.
+	* Unit_Test.java - JUnit Tests to test general functionality of program
 * testing - Folder containing all test input files.

 ## Resources